 \item It is also worth mentioning here that we do not get any fixed point corresponding to a matter dominated epoch because we have \emph{not} considered any dust fluid that may correspond to the CDM.
 A matter dominated epoch requires $w_{\rm eff}=0$ or equivalently $y=\frac{1}{2}$.
 We note that although any trajectory flowing from $\mathcal{P}_6$ to $\mathcal{P}_1$ crosses the plane $y=\frac{1}{2}$, there is no actual fixed point with $y=\frac{1}{2}$, and therefore no matter dominated ``phase'' in the picture.
 It is however interesting that an ``effective'' radiation-like epoch is arising even without explicitly including any ultra-relativistic fluid in the picture.

 \item As clear from Tables \ref{table_ext_cond}-\ref{table_stability}, for specific ranges of the values of the model parameter $\beta$, the fixed points $\mathcal{P}_2$ and/or $\mathcal{P}_3$ can exist and can also be stable.
 In such cases there might be more than one De-Sitter phases in the complete evolution of certain cosmological solutions.
 The trajectories that encounter two De-Sitter fixed points ($\mathcal{P}_1$ and $\mathcal{P}_2$ \emph{or} $\mathcal{P}_3$), with $\mathcal{P}_1$ being saddle and $\mathcal{P}_2$ (\emph{or} $\mathcal{P}_3$) being stable, are particularly interesting.
+It should also be noted that $\mathcal{P}_2$ (\emph{or} $\mathcal{P}_3$), when exists, can only be reached after $\mathcal{P}_1$.
 For such solutions $\mathcal{P}_1$ can represent Starobinski's curvature driven inflation, whereas $\mathcal{P}_2$ (\emph{or} $\mathcal{P}_3$) can represent a future attractor corresponding to the late time acceleration.